Norman B. Leventhal: Philanthropy

 He and his wife funded the Muriel and Norman B. Leventhal Center for Jewish Life at MIT and the Leventhal-Sidman Jewish Community Center in Newton, Massachusetts.
 Leventhal published Mapping Boston (MIT Press, 1999), a book about the social and topographical development of Boston, from its founding to the present day.
 He was inducted to the Greater Boston Chamber of Commerce's Academy of Distinguished Citizens in 1999 and was honored by several other business and philanthropic organizations.
 He held honorary degrees from Hebrew College and Brandeis University.

 In 2004 Leventhal, a collector of historic maps, partnered with the Boston Public Library creating The Norman B. Leventhal Map Center at the Boston Public Library (BPL).
 The partnership enables public access to the 250,000 maps and atlases in the Boston Public Library’s collection.
 Leventhal envisioned that the BPLs cartographic resources would lead to the foundation of educational programs for students.

 Personal life

-In 1941, he married Muriel Guren; they had three children: Alan Leventhal, Mark Leventhal, and Paula Leventhal Sidman.
-His son Alan Leventhal is chairman and chief executive officer of Beacon Capital Partners.
+In 1941, he married Muriel Guren; they had three children: Alan M. Leventhal, Mark Leventhal, and Paula Leventhal Sidman.
+Alan is chairman and chief executive officer of Beacon Capital Partners.

 He died at the age of 97 in 2015.